-I wanted to share a list of the things I’ve noticed in life that are better now that I’ve lost weight.
+I wanted to share a list of the things HealthyWager winners have said are better now that they’ve lost weight.
 If any of these sound important to you, jot them down.
 You might even find it helpful to make your own motivation list.
 What are your top reasons for wanting to lose weight?

 - Fit into your seat on airplanes, at sporting, school and church events, movies and public transit.
 I stopped getting dirty looks from people in the next seat!